From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

 \subsection{Diagnostics}

 Next, we propose two diagnostics that practitioners can use to assess the suitability of a candidate set of proxies $\tilde e$.
-The first speaks to whether $\hat \gamma = \gamma(\hat \theta, \tilde e)$ is sufficiently close to the truth $\gamma_0 = \gamma(\theta_0, e_0)$.
+The first speaks to whether the $\hat \gamma \equiv \gamma(\hat \theta, \tilde e)$ induced by $\tilde e$ is sufficiently close to the truth $\gamma_0 \equiv \gamma(\theta_0, e_0)$.
 The second addresses the question of whether the dimension of $\tilde e$ matches that of $e_0$.
 Both diagnostics are based on LM statistics evaluated at $\hat \gamma$, so they require minimal additional computation.
+We view these diagnostics as useful tools to make the standard workflow more rigorous and transparent.
+Developing an inferential theory that fully integrates the diagnostics as pre-tests might be an interesting topic for future research.